AdobeDocs/experience-manager-cloud-service.pt-BR/help/screens-cloud/introduction/adobe-analytics-integration-with-screens.md

 ---
-title: Integração do Adobe Analytics com o AEM Screens
+title: Integração do Adobe Analytics com a AEM Screens Cloud
 seo-title: Adobe Analytics Integration with AEM Screens
 description: Siga esta página para saber mais sobre a integração imediata do AEM Screens com o Adobe Analytics e fornecer uma prova de reprodução.
 seo-description: Follow this page to learn about out of the box integration of AEM Screens with Adobe Analytics and provides you with a proof of play.